-Claude Dambreville is one of the most internationally renowned popular contemporary Haitian artists.
-This incredibly talented man leads a quiet life with his wife in Florida.
+Claude Dambreville was one of the most internationally renowned popular contemporary Haitian artists.
+This incredibly talented man lead a quiet life with his wife in Florida.

 Dambreville's paintings are very appealing for two basic reasons; the profound interior peace that they provide and the charming daydreaming effect that they create.
-Very attracted by the effect of light, he uses it to reduce the volume and limit the space.
-He is best know for painting women, long white silhouettes or gray blue, selling their products in country markets.
+Very attracted by the effect of light, he used it to reduce the volume and limit the space.
+He was best known for painting women, long white silhouettes or gray blue, selling their products in country markets.
 The turbans, caps and baskets contrast the pastels with their bright color, adding balance to the composition.
 The vertical ascending lines, created by the draped bodies and dresses, create structure and calm.
-Recently he has been painting many compositions depicting children, men and women together and even men alone.
-He has also added faces to his silhouettes, adding a new dimension of expression to his work.
-His color palette has expanded, as well; allowing greens and yellows to dominate the canvas.
-The strong personality of this modern-day master, his total independence, and his overwhelming humanity become apparent in all his paintings.
+As his style evolved began painting compositions depicting children, men and women together and even men alone.
+He also added faces to his silhouettes adding a new dimension of expression to his work.
+His color palette expanded, as well; allowing greens and yellows to dominate the canvas.
+The strong personality of this modern-day master, his total independence, and his overwhelming humanity is apparent in all his paintings.
 It is easy to understand why so many are infatuated with the works of Claude Dambreville.

 Who is Claude Dambreville?
 Why not hear it from the man himself?